nebulastream/nebulastream-dependencies/INSTALL.md

 # Installing NES dependencies
 `git clone --recurse-submodules https://github.com/nebulastream/dependencies && ./vcpkg/bootstrap-vcpkg.sh -disableMetrics && install-$OS-$version.sh`

+## Folly and co-routines problems
+Install clang>=12.0.0 on the host.
+Use these to bootstrap `vcpkg` and then build the rest of the dependencies.

+`install-llvm-host.sh` provides a basic installation procedure for x86_64.

+## Running locally
+`local-run.sh` does a full local run, for testing purposes.

 ## VCPKG on a new AArch64 system
 On a RPi4 w/ 2GB RAM and Ubuntu Server 20.04, we need the following settings, packages, and variables.
 The list of errors that we see with default settings is below.